antimof/UxPlay/README.md

 GStreamer packages are:
 gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics).

-**MacOs**  (Currently only for Intel X86_64 Macs)
+**MacOS**  (Currently only for Intel X86_64 Macs):

-These instructions asssume that the Xcode command-line developer tools are installed (if Xcode is installed, open the Terminal, type "sudo xcode-select --install" and accept the conditions).
+These instructions for MacOS asssume that the Xcode command-line developer tools are installed (if Xcode is installed, open the Terminal, type "sudo xcode-select --install" and accept the conditions).

 It is also assumed that CMake >= 3.13 is installed: this can be done with package managers [MacPorts](http://www.macports.org),